 Montenegro transposed Articles 101, 102 and 106 of the Treaty on the Functioning of the European Union in its 2012 Competition Law.

-There has been no case of applying competition law to the energy sectors in the past four years, except for the review of mergers.
-In addition, the Agency for Competition Protection's (ACP) cooperation with the Secretariat and other national competition authorities in the framework of the Energy Community Competition Network is rather limited.
+There has been no case of applying competition law to the energy sectors in the past five years, except for the review of mergers.
+In addition, the cooperation of the Agency for Competition Protection (ACP) with the Secretariat and other national competition authorities in the framework of the Energy Community Competition Network is rather limited.
 More intense enforcement of competition law, in particular with regard to anticompetitive agreements and the abuse of dominance, is needed in order for Montenegro to fully comply with its obligations under the Energy Community Treaty.

 State Aid Law